Blog

 Jeannette Folan

 Jeannette is the author of the novel "Diary of a Teenage Empath" and two HSP/Empath workbooks for children & teens.
-She is an Integrative Health Coach who, with her mentor Dr. Wendy Nickerson, launched the first-ever accredited HSP training program for mental health professionals.
+She is an Integrative Mental Health Coach who developed the first-ever accredited HSP training program for mental health professionals.
 She leads an HSP community group in Halifax and advocates for HSPs in the mental health community.

 Sign up here to receive the full newsletter which includes special HSP/empath events and free stuff